-- conduct clinical trials for any other indications or other candidates; - establish sales, marketing, distribution, and compliance infrastructures to commercialize our drug, if approved, and for any other candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel; - · add operational, financial and management information systems and personnel, including personnel to support our development and planned future - commercialization efforts, as well as to support our transition to a public reporting company; and - acquire or in-license or invent other candidates or technologies.
+- conduct clinical trials for any other indications or other candidates; - establish sales, marketing, distribution, and compliance infrastructures to commercialize our drug, if approved, and for any other candidates for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, scientific and commercial personnel; - add operational, financial and management information systems and personnel, including personnel to support our development and planned future commercialization efforts, as well as to support our transition to a public reporting company; and - acquire or in-license or invent other candidates or technologies.

-Furthermore, our ability to successfully develop, commercialize and license any candidates and generate product revenue is subject to substantial additional risks and uncertainties, as described under "- Risks Related to Development, Clinical Testing, Manufacturing and Regulatory Approval" and "- Risks Related to Commercialization."
+Furthermore, our ability to successfully develop, commercialize and license any candidates and generate product revenue is subject to substantial additional risks and uncertainties, as described under "- Risks Related to Development, Clinical Trials, Manufacturing and Regulatory Approval" and "- Risks Related to Commercialization."
 As a result, we expect to continue to incur net losses and negative cash flows for the foreseeable future.
 These net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
 The amount of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenues.
 If we are unable to develop and commercialize one or more product candidates, either alone or through collaborations, or if revenues from any product that receives marketing approval are insufficient, we will not achieve profitability.
-Even if we do achieve profitability, we may not be able to sustain profitability or meet outside expectations for our profitability, the value of our common stock will be materially and adversely affected.
+Even if we do achieve profitability, we may not be able to sustain profitability or meet outside expectations for our profitability.
+If we are unable to achieve or sustain profitability or to meet outside expectations for our profitability, the value of our common stock will be materially and adversely affected.